AlexSzen/sw-irradiance/README.md

 - Create a data directoy for the year you want to run on, e.g. "data_folder/2015/".
 - In canonical_data/, run "python link_to_all.py --base path_to_clean_data/ --data path_to_year_folder/".
 - In canonical_data/, run make_csv_inference.csv, and replace hardcoded paths 'target' and "AIA_base" with the year folder you just created.
 This will create an index.csv file for that year.
 - From the path_to_experimental_data/ you had for the training, you'll need to copy all the normalisation quantities, as well as the linear model.
-You can do this with "cp path_to_experimental_data/*.np* path_to_year_folder/"
+You can do this with "cp path_to_experimental_data/\*.np\* path_to_year_folder/"
 - In canonical_code/, run python cfg_residual_unified_test_totirr.py --src path_to_config_files/ --models path_to_train_results_folder/ --data_root path_to_year_folder/ --target path_to_inference_results_folder/".
 This will generate a numpy array containing the 15 channels of EVE for each AIA time step in index.csv
+/!\ You need to modify the hardcoded path in printErrors() to the path of your clean data. /!\